mfkimbell/aws-and-other-cloud-notes/README.md

 Anomaly Detection: Uses machine learning to continuously analyze metrics and create models that predict normal behavior.
 Alerts are generated when anomalies are detected.

 ## Xray
+* Helps developers analyze and debug distributed applications, such as those built using a microservices architecture.
+It provides end-to-end tracing of requests as they move through your application, enabling you to identify performance bottlenecks, errors, and other issues.
+* End-to-End Tracing
+Trace Requests: Tracks requests from the point they enter your application to when they exit, capturing data at each step along the way.
+* Service Map: Visualizes the relationships between services in your application, showing how requests flow and where bottlenecks occur.
+* Focuses on tracing and analyzing the flow of requests across a distributed system.
+It provides a high-level overview of application performance, service dependencies, and end-to-end request paths.
+X-Ray is designed to help identify bottlenecks, performance issues, and errors in complex, microservices-based applications.
+* **CloudWatch Logs:** DIFFERENT, Primarily used for collecting and storing log data from AWS resources, applications, and services.
+It provides detailed, granular log information that can be used for troubleshooting, auditing, and log analysis.
+CloudWatch Logs helps with tracking events and debugging at the level of individual log entries.
+* **AWS X-Ray:** Captures data at the level of individual requests and their interactions with various services and components.
+It provides insights into the structure and performance of distributed systems.
+* **CloudWatch Logs:** Collects log entries that detail specific events, errors, and operational data.
+It provides a log-level view of what is happening within your applications and infrastructure.

 ## SAM (Serverless Application Model)
+* Similar to Terraform, builds up Cloudformation YAML
+* NOT SAML (Security Assertion Markup Language) Security Assertion Markup Language (SAML) is an open standard for exchanging authentication and authorization data between parties, particularly between an identity provider and a service provider.
+Think Single Sign On (SSO).
 * The AWS Serverless Application Model (SAM) CLI is an open-source CLI tool that helps you develop serverless applications containing Lambda functions, Step Functions, API Gateway, EventBridge, SQS, SNS and more.
 * AWS SAM templates provide a short-hand syntax, optimized for defining ```Infrastructure as Code (IaC)``` for serverless applications.